pdr-999/traefik-google-domains-acmesh/README.md

   neilpang/acme.sh daemon
 ```

+##### 2. Go to your google domain
-##### 2. Visit domains.google.com/registrar/example.com/security
+Visit domains.google.com/registrar/example.com/security

+##### 3. Getting EAB Key ID and EAB HMAC Key
-##### 3. In the 'Advanced security features' section, expand 'Google Trust Services', then click on 'Get EAB Key', you will get EAB Key ID and EAB HMAC Key for account registration
+In the 'Advanced security features' section, expand 'Google Trust Services', then click on 'Get EAB Key', you will get EAB Key ID and EAB HMAC Key for account registration

+##### 4. Getting Access Token
-##### 4. In the 'Advanced security features' section, scroll down to ACME DNS API and click on 'Create token', you will get an access token for issuing
+In the 'Advanced security features' section, scroll down to ACME DNS API and click on 'Create token', you will get an access token for issuing

 ##### 5. Register your account